 In order to progress through the nursing program, students must meet all of the stated academic requirements (including successful completion of all pre-requisites).
 Students must earn a "C" or better in all pre-requisite math/science courses.
-In order to be fully accepted into the Nursing major, students must complete the required courses, earn a 3.0 GPA overall and a 2.75 GPA in the pre-requisite science courses (CHEM 118, BIO 216, BIO 233, and BIO 234).
-Students may only repeat one science course one time to improve their science GPA.
+In order to be fully accepted into the Nursing major, students must complete the required courses, earn a 3.0 GPA overall and a 2.75 GPA in the pre-requisite science courses (CHEM 118, BIO 216, BIOL 233, and BIOL 234).
+Students may only repeat one science GPA.